kadirpekel/dudu/README.rst

     $ todo delete 0
     $ todo list
-    0 'How are you doing today?'
+    0 n 'How are you doing today?'

 Reset